nexendrie/translation/docs/index.md

 It tries all added resolvers (by the order in which they were added) until one returns a string.

-There are also other resolvers in the library but they are available only for certain frameworks.
+There are other resolvers in the library but they are available only for certain frameworks.

 Translating Nette applications
 ------------------------------